IPGP/trm2rinex-docker-ovs/readme.md

   at trimble.rinex.CrinexFile..ctor (System.String inputFilePath, System.IO.FileMode mode) [0x00176] in <6b991ac620904a08a4ad53d3cafee6d1>:0 : Z:\data\MAGC320b.2021.21n using mode: Create
 ```
 #### Solution
-The problem is that the output file is created in a subfolder `out` within the current folder (`$(pwd)`), but this `out` folder
-does not exists or is not writable.
+The problem occurs because the output file is about to be created in a subfolder `out` within the current directory (`$(pwd)`), but this `out` folder does not exists or is not writable.
 Thus a simple
 ```commandline
 mkdir out
 ```
-will solve the problem.
+within the current/working directory should solve the problem.

 ## Changelog
 * 2024-09-07 change the wine repository for https://gitlab.winehq.org/wine/wine.git